Sugar Ray Leonard: Amateur career

 Leonard started boxing at the Palmer Park Recreation Center in 1969.
 His older brother, Roger, started boxing first.
 Roger helped start the boxing program, urging the center's director, Ollie Dunlap, to form a team.
 Dave Jacobs, a former boxer, and Janks Morton volunteered as boxing coaches.
 Roger won some trophies and showed them off in front of Ray, goading him to start boxing.

 In 1972, Leonard boxed in the featherweight quarterfinals of the National AAU Tournament, losing by decision to Jerome Artis.
 It was his first defeat.
 Later that year, he boxed in the Eastern Olympic Trials.
 The rules stated that a boxer had to be seventeen to box in international competition, so Leonard, only sixteen, lied about his age.
-He made it to the lightweight semifinals, losing a disputed decision to Greg Whaley, who took such a beating that he wasn't allowed to continue in the trials and never boxed again.
+He made it to the lightweight semi-finals, losing a disputed decision to Greg Whaley, who took such a beating that he wasn't allowed to continue in the trials and never boxed again.

 Sarge Johnson, assistant coach of the US Olympic Boxing Team, said to Dave Jacobs, "That kid you got is sweet as sugar".
 The nickname stuck.
 However, given his style and first name, it was probably only a matter of time before people started calling him Sugar Ray, after the man many consider to be the greatest boxer of all time, Sugar Ray Robinson.

 In 1973, Leonard won the National Golden Gloves Lightweight Championship but lost to Randy Shields in the lightweight final of the US National Championships.
 The following year, Leonard won the National Golden Gloves and US National Championships at light welterweight.
 Leonard suffered his last two losses as an amateur in 1974.
 He lost a disputed decision to Anatoli Kamnev in Moscow, after which, Kamnev gave the winner's trophy to Leonard.
 In Poland, local fighter Jan Kwacz was given a disqualification victory over Leonard after being knocked down three times in the first round but the referee ruled that Leonard had punched after the bell.